SoftwareAG/c8y-docs/content/users-guide/cockpit-bundle/data-point-library.md

   |Field|Description|
 |:---|:---|
-|Color|Color for the data point visualization.
+|Color|Color for the data point visualization
-|Label|Label to identify the data point.
+|Label|Label to identify the data point
-|Fragment|Name of the fragment.
+|Fragment|Name of the fragment
-|Series|Name of the series.
+|Series|Name of the series
-|Unit|Unit used for the measurement.
+|Unit|Unit used for the measurement
-|Target|Target value.
+|Target|Target value
-|Minimum|Minimum value shown on the y-axis.
+|Minimum|Minimum value shown on the y-axis
-|Maximum|Minimum value shown on the y-axis.
+|Maximum|Minimum value shown on the y-axis
-|Yellow range|Min/max values for the yellow range (MINOR alarms).
+|Yellow range|Min/max values for the yellow range (MINOR alarms)
-|Red range|Min/max values for the red range (CRITICAL alarms).
+|Red range|Min/max values for the red range (CRITICAL alarms)

 3. Click **Save** to add the data point to the library.